QuasarApp/Guidelines/Developming.md

     //# Distributed under the lgplv3 software license, see the accompanying
     //#
     ```
-3. All projects must be have a tests, main shared and static library and executable file for using a main library.
+3. All projects must have a tests, main shared and static library and executable file for using a main library.
 For more information about structure projects see [this](ProjectStructure.md) guide.

 4. All projects should be support next cmake targets:
     * test - for run tests.